AP source: Biden to name Brainard to head Economic Council

 She has also expressed support for the idea that the Fed could do more to push banks to consider the risks posed by climate change to their financial health.
 Climate activists warn that increased damage to homes, commercial buildings, and other property will impose greater financial losses on banks and should be considered when evaluating their safety and soundness.

-Fed watchers say it is unlikely that Brainard would be replaced by other current members of the Fed’s board.
-Under Powell, who is not a trained economist, the Fed vice chair has been someone with a deep background in monetary economics, such as Richard Clarida, Brainard’s predecessor.
+Under Powell, who is not a trained economist, the Fed vice chair has typically been someone with a deep background in monetary economics, such as Richard Clarida, Brainard’s predecessor.
 Clarida was an economics professor at Columbia University and an adviser to PIMCO, a bond trading firm.

+Bloomberg News first reported on Monday that Brainard and Bernstein were set to become Biden’s top economic aides.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.